zephyrproject-rtos/zephyr/boards/arm/frdm_kw41z/doc/index.rst

 the `OpenSDA J-Link FRDM-KW41Z Firmware`_.

-Add the argument ``-DOPENSDA_FW=jlink`` when you invoke ``cmake`` or ``west build`` to override the default runner to from pyOCD to J-Link:
+Add the argument ``-DOPENSDA_FW=jlink`` when you invoke ``cmake`` or ``west build`` to override the default runner from pyOCD to J-Link:

 .. zephyr-app-commands::
    :zephyr-app: samples/hello_world